spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/community-relations/opensource-program/index.html.md

 The social media team is able to promote elections notification news.
 They simply need a place to point people, preferably an updated webpage that lists the board of directors or a social media post from the organization that mentions the election results.

 ### Event sponsorships

 GitLab's open source program has a small budget to sponsor events that allow GitLab to engage with and build relationships among open source partner communities.
 GitLab's [field marketing team](/handbook/marketing/field-marketing/#3rd-party-events) manages all other event sponsorship requests.

 The open source program team tracks event partication in the `Open Source Marketing` [project on GitLab](https://gitlab.com/gitlab-com/marketing/community-relations/opensource-program/open-source-marketing).
 To suggest an open source event sponsorship, open an issue in this project and use the `event` issue template to file your request.

 Event organizers and consortium leads working with GitLab will find GitLab's brand-related assets (such as logo files, press release boilerplate, and trademark information) in [GitLab's press kit](https://about.gitlab.com/press/press-kit/).

+### Linux Foundation Partnership

+We are exploring ways to partner with the Linux Foundation to make it easier for Linux Foundation member projects to apply for and qualify for the GitLab for Open Source program.
+We are using the [GitLab <> LF project](https://gitlab.com/gitlab-com/marketing/community-relations/opensource-program/linux-foundation) to collaborate with their team on various initiatives.

+The application process for LF members projects [can be found here](https://gitlab.com/gitlab-com/www-gitlab-com/-/merge_requests/94599).FIXME

+Note: In addition to having the Linux Foundation as an Open Source Partner, we are a paying member of the Linux Foundation through their consortium membership program.
+More information about this consortium membership can be found [in the section below](/handbook/marketing/community-relations/opensource-program/#current-memberships).

 # <i class="far fa-newspaper" id="biz-tech-icons"></i> Measuring our success